KNMILLS/football-strategy/docs/Design.md

 ## 0) Known Deviations (current build)

 - Drives UI has been removed.
 Regulation is clock/quarter-driven only.
-- Regulation timeouts are not implemented yet; OT timeouts (2/team) are implemented and visible in the HUD.
+- OT timeouts (2/team) are implemented and visible in the HUD.
 - Teams load from `res://teams/*.json` (no single `teams_32.json` yet).
 Legendary coaches are not implemented.
 - Timing JSON `schema_version` is "1.0" today; will bump when free kicks are added.
 - MK-style Team Selection implemented: grid hover preview with P1/P2 lock and matchup confirm is live.